jtsiomb/xmon/README.md

 a function of the usage of the corresponding core.

-I got the idea to use a waterfall plot from a comment Dave Plummer made, while interviewing Dave Cuttler, about potentially using a "heatmap" to visualize CPU utilization for hundreds of cores/threads.
+I got the idea to use a waterfall plot from a comment Dave Plummer made, while interviewing Dave Cutler, about potentially using a "heatmap" to visualize CPU utilization for hundreds of cores/threads.
 I ended up going with a waterfall plot instead of a heatmap, because it also conveys utilization over time.